bossm747/agentboyong/replit.md

 ## Overview

-This is a comprehensive AI Runtime Sandbox that now hosts Agent Zero as the primary AGI interface.
-The system provides a secure, isolated execution environment where Agent Zero runs with full capabilities as a true super agent.
-Agent Zero has complete freedom within the runtime sandbox while maintaining host system security.
-The architecture combines our runtime sandbox infrastructure with Agent Zero's powerful AGI capabilities, creating an unlimited potential AI assistant.
+This is a comprehensive AI Runtime Sandbox that now hosts **Pareng Boyong** - a Filipino AI AGI Super Agent developed by InnovateHub PH.
+The system provides a secure, isolated execution environment where Pareng Boyong runs with full capabilities as a true super agent.
+Pareng Boyong has complete freedom within the runtime sandbox while maintaining host system security.
+The architecture combines our runtime sandbox infrastructure with culturally-aware Filipino AI capabilities, creating an unlimited potential AI assistant that understands both English and Filipino contexts.

 ## System Architecture